 Acknowledgments:

 We are grateful to the crew of Aquatic Life Divers, Kona Honu Divers for their assistance and support in hosting our offshore diving operations.
 We also wish to thank Marc Hughes, Jeff Milisen, Rebecca Gordon, Matt Connelly, Clint Collins, Paul Richardson, and Anne Thompson for their assistance during diving, collections, and filming operations in the field.
-Finally, we would like to thank Tiffany Bachtel for her valuable advice on the respirometry experiment design.
+We would like to thank Tiffany Bachtel for her valuable advice on the respirometry experiment design.
+We thank the associate editor and two anonymous reviewers for their helpful comments.

 Funding